-If you have a considerable amount of hardwood flooring in your home, you will appreciate the benefits of radiant heat, especially during the winter months.
-For comfort’s sake, many homeowners cover beautifully finished floors with area rugs.
-With radiant heated floors you can roll up those rugs and let the beauty and warmth of your wood floors shine through.
+In addition to its striking looks, hardwood floors can also be heated, offering elegant warmth as well as stunning visual appeal.
+And if you have a considerable amount of hardwood flooring in your home, you are sure to appreciate the benefits of radiant heat.
+For comfort’s sake, many homeowners cover beautifully finished floors with area rugs, but with radiant heated floors you can enjoy the beauty – and warmth – of heated hardwood floors.

-There are essentially two types of heated floor applications—hydronic and electric.
-As the name implies, hydronic systems utilize specially treated water, heated by a boiler and pumped through PEX tubing under the floor.
+There are two types of heated floor technologies—hydronic and electric.
+As the name implies, hydronic systems utilize specially treated water that is heated by a boiler and pumped through PEX tubing under the floor.
 Electric radiant heat systems rely on heating elements that provide a quick, efficient source of heat.

 Due to the complexities of installation and up-front costs, hydronic radiant heat is generally used for larger square footage applications.
 Products like ComfortTile, HeatShield floor heating insulation panels, and low-voltage FloorHeat make electric radiant heat installation under hardwood floors an easy proposition for a savvy do-it-yourselfer.
 They are pre-configured for installation under wood or laminate floors, and are perfect for any radiant heat project, whether you’re remodeling an existing home or building a new one.